The AI Wrapper Market in 2025

 The average retention rate for AI wrapper products is 60-70% at 90 days and 40-50% at one year, varying significantly by category and value delivery.

 Retention varies dramatically, with workflow-integrated tools like coding assistants retaining 80-90% of users at one year because they become essential to daily work.
-Vertical AI with proprietary data moats retains 70-80% because switching costs are high when tools understand domain-specific context and integrate deeply with existing systems.
-Generic horizontal tools retain just 20-30% at one year as users churn to cheaper alternatives or abandon AI tools entirely when novelty wears off and perceived value doesn't justify ongoing subscription costs.
+Vertical AI with proprietary data moats retains 70-80% because switching costs are high.
+Generic horizontal tools retain just 20-30% at one year as users churn to cheaper alternatives or abandon AI tools entirely.

 Sources: Bessemer, Sacra